DeveshGupta1/Whatsapp-automation-bot/README.md

 # Whatsapp-automation-bot
 An automated python script to spam your friends with whatsapp messages and annoy them.
-To run the scrpit clone the repo on your Desktop, since the path specified in the code is with respect to my desktop.
+To run this scrpit, clone the repo on your Desktop, since the path specified in the code is with respect to my desktop.

 Requirements: